alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

-In using a dataflow analysis to understand whether any safety conditions escape the public function `deref`, we're forced to do an inter-procedural analysis: an analysis which can reason about the significance of one function calling another.
+In using a dataflow analysis to understand whether any safety conditions escape the public function `deref`, we're forced to do an inter-procedural analysis: an analysis that can reason about the significance of one function calling another.
 Let's step through how analysis might do this, starting with the end of `deref`.